sntdshrly/playwright-web-automation/README.md

-# playwright-web-automation
+# Playwright Web Automation
-a set of codes during playwright course.
+A set of codes during playwright course.